holtonpk/Founder-Central---website/app/content/how-to-pick-a-cofounder.md

 published: false
 ---

-# How to Pick a Co-Founder for Your Startup

 Selecting the right co-founder is one of the most important decisions you’ll make when starting a company.
 According to Fundera, the odds of startup success increase by **20-30%** when there are 2 or more founders.
 Your co-founder must complement your skills, share your vision and values, and be someone you can work closely with during the challenges of building a business.